kristianwiklund/AOC/2020/README.md

 12) (mostly) awk
 13) shell
 14) python supported by shell
-15) erlang, because S-tefan didn't get it right
+15) erlang, because S-tefan didn't get it right, and python to check the erlang solution